Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Pekar-Froehlich Hamiltonian. Canonical Transformations

 Following~\cite{33,35,36,37}, in describing bipolarons we will proceed from Pekar-Froehlich Hamiltonian with non zero magnetic field:

-where $\hat{p}_1,\vec{r}_1$, $\hat{p}_2,\vec{r}_2$ are momenta and coordinates of the first and second electrons, respectively; $a^+_k$, $a_k$ are operators of the birth and annihilation of the field quanta with energy $\hbar\omega^0_k$; $m^*$ is the electron effective mass; the quantity $U$ describes Coulomb repulsion between the electrons; $V_k$ is the function of the wave vector $k$:
+where $\hat{p}_1,\vec{r}_1$, $\hat{p}_2,\vec{r}_2$ are momenta and coordinates of the first and second electrons, respectively; $a^+_k$, $a_k$ are operators of the creation and annihilation of the field quanta with energy $\hbar\omega_0(k)$; $m^*$ is the electron effective mass; the quantity $U$ describes Coulomb repulsion between the electrons; $V_k$ is the function of the wave vector $k$.
+We write \eqref{1} in general form.
+For a special case of ion crystals which is typical for HTSC we consider the Pekar-Froehlich Hamiltonian in the form:

-where $e$ is the electron charge; $\epsilon _{\infty}$ and $\epsilon _0$ are high-frequency and static dielectric permittivities; $\alpha$ is the constant of electron-phonon interaction; $V$ is the system's volume.
+where $e$ is the electron charge; $\epsilon _{\infty}$ and $\epsilon _0$ are high-frequency and static dielectric permittivities; $\alpha$ is the constant of electron-phonon interaction; $V$ is the system's volume, $\omega_0$ is the optical phonon frequency.

 The axis $z$ is chosen along the direction of the magnetic field induction $\vec{B}$ and use is made of symmetrical gauge:

 for $j=1.2$ .
 For the bipolaron singlet state discussed below, the contribution of the spin term is equal to zero.